 Lombiq Technologies is behind Git-hg Mirror.
-Lombiq is a company driven by technology enthusiasts dedicated to open source software development.
+Lombiq is a company driven by technology enthusiasts dedicated to open source software development (mostly with .NET and web technologies).
 If you're somebody looking for a creative solution for your software problem then you should definitely get in touch with us, probably right now if it's not already too late!

 What are the configurations that are tested and 100% working?

 Only HTTPS pull/push is supported, SSH won't work!